jamaral14/data-centric-development-milestone-project-handover/README.md

 # Technologies Used

-[Materialize](http://archives.materializecss.com/0.100.2/)- This project used Materialize to implement semantic web design markup.
+*[Materialize] (http://archives.materializecss.com/0.100.2/)- This project used Materialize to implement semantic web design markup.

-[Materializecss](http://archives.materializecss.com/0.100.2/)- I have used Materializecss  for styling the site.
+*[Materializecss](http://archives.materializecss.com/0.100.2/)- I have used Materializecss  for styling the site.

-[Heroku](https://devcenter.heroku.com/articles/heroku-cli)-This project used Heroku to Deploy my project and makes it easy to create and manage Heroku apps directly from the terminal.
+*[Heroku](https://devcenter.heroku.com/articles/heroku-cli)-This project used Heroku to Deploy my project and makes it easy to create and manage Heroku apps directly from the terminal.

-[MongoDB](https://www.mongodb.com/)- MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
+*[MongoDB](https://www.mongodb.com/)- MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.

-[Flask](https://www.fullstackpython.com/flask.html)- Flask is easy to get started with as a beginner because there is little boilerplate code for getting a simple app up and running.
+*[Flask](https://www.fullstackpython.com/flask.html)- Flask is easy to get started with as a beginner because there is little boilerplate code for getting a simple app up and running.

 # Testing